-This paleo chocolate fudge frosting only uses four ingredients and is also vegan!
+This vegan chocolate fudge frosting only uses four ingredients and is also paleo!
 It takes 5 minutes to make, holds up perfectly at room temperature, and can be piped.

 First up, for the non-paleo eating readers – this frosting recipe doesn’t use any unusual ingredients and tastes exactly like regular chocolate fudge frosting.
 Don’t run away just because it’s paleo and vegan! ;)

 For this vegan frosting recipe, all you need is chocolate chips, coconut oil or butter, milk and vanilla extract.
 Melt it together and that’s it!
 There’s no creaming or beating or any fuss.

-This recipe yields enough for a thin layer (using 1 tablespoon) for 16 cupcakes or if you want to be a little more generous with the frosting, it’s enough for 12 cupcakes.
+This dairy-free chocolate frosting recipe yields enough for a thin layer (using 1 tablespoon) for 16 cupcakes or if you want to be a little more generous with the frosting, it’s enough for 12 cupcakes.
 The cupcakes pictured are these amazing paleo chocolate cupcakes!
 I highly recommend them. :)

 Now for my paleo readers, I know this isn’t exactly the healthiest paleo chocolate frosting recipe out there but to be honest, I was tired of frosting that doesn’t taste exactly like traditional frosting and that melts or at least gets melty at room temperature.

 The frosting gets firmer in the refrigerator (as fudge does) so I actually prefer serving this at room temperature.
 It’s not bad straight from the fridge, but I like the slightly softer texture.

 Another plus is that this vegan fudge frosting doesn’t taste a bit like coconut (as long as you use refined coconut oil)!
 Mr. T’s response to one of my paleo chocolate recipes the other day was – “Does everything have to taste like coconut now?”
 So this one is for you coconut dislikers or just anyone who needs a little break from coconut milk based treats.